slovnicki/beamer/README.md

 );
 ```

+**Note** that both beaming functions (`beamTo` and `BeamToNamed`) will implicitly do this for you when you try to beam to a location which you're currently on.
+You can turn that off by setting `BeamerRouterDelegate.preferUpdate` to `false`.

-If unsure what is your current location; `Beamer.of(context).currentLocation`.
+If unsure what is your current location; `context.currentBeamLocation`.

 ## Beaming Back

-All `BeamLocation`s act as a kind of sub-routers and keep their state.
+All `BeamLocation`s that you visited are kept in `beamHistory`.
 Therefore, there is an ability to _beam back_ to the previous location.
 For example, after spending some time on `/books` and `/books/3`, say you beam to `/articles` which is handled by another `BeamLocation` (e.g. `ArticlesLocation`).
 From there, you can get back to your previous location as it were when you left, i.e. `/books/3`;

 ```dart
 context.beamBack();
 ```

+**Note** that Beamer will remove duplicate locations from `beamHistory` as you go.
+For example, if you visit `BooksLocation`, `ArticlesLocation` and then `BooksLocation` again, the first instance of `BooksLocation` will be removed from history and `beamHistory` will be `[ArticlesLocation,BooksLocation]` instead of `[BooksLocation,ArticlesLocation,BooksLocation]`.
+You can turn that off by setting `BeamerRouterDelegate.removeDuplicateHistory` to `false`.

-You can check whether you can beam back with `Beamer.of(context).canBeamBack` or even inspect the location you'll be beaming back to: `Beamer.of(context).beamBackLocation`.
+You can check whether you can beam back with `context.canBeamBack` or even inspect the location you'll be beaming back to: `context.beamBackLocation`.

 ---